elads-Studios/naming-conventions/Coding patterns.md

 In Unity Engine we use the Controllers pattern.

+The Controllers pattern describes a set of modules which control game objects, hence the name `Controllers`.

 ## Controller

 A controller describes a script or behaviour of an instance.